 Grief and Depression

 When you lose someone or something dear to you, it's natural to feel pain and grief.
-The grief process is a very normal response, and most people experience it.
-But when grief encompasses your life and you begin to feel hopeless, helpless, and worthless, then it's time to talk to your doctor about grief and depression.
+The grief process is normal, and most people go through it.
+But when grief takes over your life and you begin to feel hopeless, helpless, and worthless, then it's time to talk to your doctor about telling the difference between normal grief and depression.

 What Is Grief?